rofl0r/NativeScript/README.txt

 - cd lua-5.3.2
 - make linux

+SDL
+- apt-get install libsdl2-dev

 Now you can build the benchmark

 - create new build directory (in source build is prohibited), from there run:
 - cmake <path_to_scriptSpeed> -DV8_DIR=<path_to_v8> (paths have to be absolute!)
 - if needed, add -DLUA_DIR_MANUAL=<path_to_lua> (if lua wasn't installed in cmake compatible way)
+- sdl can cause issues as well, specify -DSDL_INCLUDE_DIR="<path_to_sdl_include_dir>" and -DSDL_LIBRARY="<path_to_libsdl2.so>" (e.g. on x86 64-bit ubuntu: /usr/include/SDL2 and /usr/lib/x86_64-linux-gnu/libSDL2.so)
 - make
+- copy "script" folder from original location to the same folder the executable is (it contains tested script files)
+- run test: "./scrSpeed lua expression" or "./scrSpeed cs pointSimul allScript interactive"